patroni/patroni/docs/patronictl.rst

 Description
 """""""""""

-``patronictl topology`` shows information about Patroni cluster and its members with a tree view approach for the members.
+``patronictl topology`` shows information about the Patroni cluster and its members with a tree view approach.

 The following information is included in the output: